mmolimar/kafka-connect-fs/docs/source/filereaders.rst

 Reads files with `Parquet <https://parquet.apache.org/>`__ format.

-The reader takes advantage of the Parquet-Avro API and uses the Parquet file as if it were an Avro file, so the message sent to Kafka is built in the same way as the Avro file reader does.
+The reader takes advantage of the Parquet-Avro API and uses the Parquet file as if it was an Avro file, so the message sent to Kafka is built in the same way as the Avro file reader does.

 .. warning:: Seeking Parquet files is a heavy task because the reader has to